 The Fresh Prince of Bel-Air: One episode involved the Girl of the Week bribing Will into going on dates with her, despite him being unattracted to her.
 At one point, Judge Carl Robertson makes fun of her appearance.
 However, it's pretty obvious that the girl in question is a pretty actress who just happens to have unflattering hair and clothes, and glasses.
 Hilariously, said girl eventually reveals that she views Will as the Hollywood Homely with his stupid haircut and his big ears, and only bribed him to go out with her to raise her own popularity.
 This is Will Smith.

 In the season 2 finale the coach of their rivals, Vocal Adrenaline, describes the whole club as "hideous".
-Admittedly Artie would be a Hollywood Geek even out of the wheelchair and Lauren is the Brawn Hilda but the rest?
+Admittedly Lauren is the Brawn Hilda, but the rest?
+Even the resident Hollywood Nerd Artie (or at least◊ his actor) is pretty damn attractive, chair and all.
 The only way this makes any is sense is as Trash Talk.

 The Golden Girls: frequent sport was made about Dorothy being physically unattractive.
 Now, Bea Arthur was in her sixties when they made that show, so she wasn't a supermodel, but it's hard to argue that she was less physically attractive than Rue McClanahan, whose character was generally portrayed as being catnip on legs for every man over the age 45.